JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 new_solver!(M, obj, p; kwargs...)
 ```

-Here the objective would be created beforehand, e.g. to compare different solvers on the
+Here the objective would be created beforehand for example to compare different solvers on the
 same objective, and for the first variant the start point is optional.
 Keyword arguments include decorators like `debug=` or `record=`
 as well as algorithm specific ones.